For our Layla vs. Sparrow comparison, the all-foam mattress faces off against one of the industries leading hybrids.

 Choosing a mattress firmness can be difficult.
 The great news is Layla has made it much easier.
 Simply flip this mattress over from Medium-Soft to Firm to see which side fits you best.

 On the other side of this contest, Nest Bedding is a huge player in the mattress industry, the company supports quality and affordable mattresses that fit a variety of sleep needs.
-The Alexander Signature presents a luxury sleeping experience at a cost that most shoppers can appreciate.
+The Sparrow presents a luxury sleeping experience at a cost that most shoppers can appreciate.

 Keep reading to see which bed comes out on top and for the in-depth reviews of these beds, check out the following links.